TheIndieStone/ProjectZomboidTranslations/CH/README.md

 ## 2. If you're using TranslationZed, keep the following quirks in mind

+- Since we changed CH encoding from Big5 to UTF-8, TranslationZed no longer works with CH translation.

+But here are some previously found quirks:

 - It does **NOT** support Recorded_Media.
 - It fails to recognize keywords containing "=" correctly.
 - It fails to recognize multi-line keywords correctly.
 (You'll see the keyword ending with ".." instead of properly showing the next line)